Back

 In Europe, subscriptions to TV services cost quite a lot.
 On average, the Europeans spend about €130 per month on them.
 About €30 from this sum goes to streaming services.
 Impressive, isn’t it?

 Also, Europe has strict rules regarding copyright violation.
-There you can’t just watch a movie without paying for it.
+There, you can’t just watch a movie without paying for it.
 For example, watching some pirated series in Germany results in a €155-1000 fine.
 Even minor viewers are not an exception — they get fined as well.

 One of the ways to save money on content without risking getting punished for piracy is to turn to IPTV playlist resellers.

-IPTV is a type of Internet TV.
-The content is broadcasted via an isolated IP network.
+The content in Internet Protocol Television (IPTV) is broadcasted via an isolated IP network.
 For it to work, a user must upload a playlist with links to the content.

 Resellers distribute such playlists.
 They sell access not to the entire service, but to specific series, movies, broadcasts, or radio shows.